 A rare form: people experience stiffness and clumsiness in the hands or legs, or speech problems.
 Average life expectancy is 10 years+ although it may be life-limiting.

 There is currently no cure for MND, but symptoms can be managed to achieve the best possible quality of life for people living with the disease.
-Click here for some key statistics about MND.
+Visit the MND Association website to read key statistics about MND.

 Motor neurone disease can be difficult to diagnose as:

 - it is classified as a rare disease and not seen regularly by practitioners

 - early symptoms may be mild and hard to detect

 - an individual may wait sometime before seeing their GP